wp-plugins/22-social-buttons/readme.txt

 = 22 social buttons =

-All you need usefull buttons in one plugin!
+All you need usefull buttons in one plugin!!

 == Installation ==